safeledger logo

 • Bank reference letters and financial documents: Demonstrates financial credibility for licensing purposes.

-• Power of attorney: If a representative is handling business setup on your behalf.
+• Power of attorney: If a representative is handling business setup on your behalf, a Property Power of Attorney may be required.

-• No-objection certificate (NOC) from sponsor: Required if the owner holds a UAE employment visa under another sponsor.
+• No-objection certificate (NOC) from sponsor: NOC required if the owner holds a UAE employment visa under another sponsor.

 • Initial approval from DET or Free Zone Authority: Confirms government approval for your business activity.